home-assistant/home-assistant.io/source/_integrations/sonarr.markdown

 ---
 title: Sonarr
-description: Instructions on how to integrate Sonarr sensors with Home Assistant
+description: Instructions on how to integrate Sonarr with Home Assistant
 ha_category:
   - Downloading
 ha_release: 0.34